arturesteves/redes-complexas/README.md

 			> python generate.py experiment3 1000 2 experiment3_1000

-	• "homogeneous" - Generates a random homogeneous network with N nodes and D the degree of each node The mode must be 'homogeneous'.
+	â€¢ "homogeneous" - Generates a random homogeneous network with N nodes and D the degree of each node The mode must be 'homogeneous'.
 		Input Parameters:
-			mode (str) - Mode of network generation - **Required** n (integer) – The number of nodes.
-The value of n * d must be even - **Required** d (int) – The degree of each node - **Required** filename (str) - Name of the file of the network generated, without extension - **Required**
+			mode (str) - Mode of network generation - **Required** n (integer) â€“ The number of nodes.
+The value of n * d must be even - **Required** d (int) â€“ The degree of each node - **Required** filename (str) - Name of the file of the network generated, without extension - **Required**

 		Usage: